engula/engula/docs/design.md

 A cluster is bootstrapped when the first node is started.
 The first node creates a root group (group 0).

-## Replication group

-A replication group consists of a group of replicas.
-Each group serves one or more shards.

 ## Root group

 A root group is the first group created when a cluster is bootstrapped.
 A root group has group id 0.